Hi, I’m Christin McKamey

 My primary focus is on whole food, plant-based nutrition, doing exercises I truly enjoy, and taking care of my body so I have the energy to do the things I love the most.
 I hope to inspire and help you to do the same.

 I have a Plant-Based Nutrition certification from e-Cornell, and a certification from the Forks Over Knives Rouxbe Cooking School.
+I have also participated in Vegan Fusion training.
 I LOVE learning and I’m constantly updating and perfecting my skills in the kitchen. =)

 My Kitchen Philosophy